 Another feature of MBO is that it sets some checkpoints.
 Those checkpoints act as guidelines for performance evaluation and ensure that everyone is going in the right direction.
-The best part is that the managers set those checkpoints collectively as a team, for themself.
-It binds the whole organisation and allows them to work as a team, be more committed to the self-set goals and be more productive for the company as a whole.
+The best part is that the managers set those checkpoints collectively as a team, for them self.
+It binds the whole organization and allows them to work as a team, be more committed to the self-set goals and be more productive for the company as a whole.

-Not to forget, MBO gave us the S.M.A.R.T objective way to manage our organisational issues and gave us the philosophy of ‘what gets measured gets done’.
+Not to forget, MBO gave us the S.M.A.R.T objective way to manage our organizational issues and gave us the philosophy of ‘what gets measured gets done’.

 • S = Specific

 • T = Time-bound

 According to MBO, your objectives should be all of the above-mentioned things to help you achieve your long-term goal successfully.

 To recap, the key features of Management by Objective are;

 1. MBO allows you to achieve the long-term central goal by setting short-term objectives.

 2. Increases coordination and promotes effective communication between the managers and their subordinates.

 3. Keeping the subordinates involved in the management plan/process, keeps them highly motivated and committed towards the goals.